josephedward/CK-X/facilitator/assets/exams/ckad/003/answers.md

 ## Question 11
 **Question:** There are files to build a container image located at `/opt/course/exam3/q11/image`.
 The container runs a Golang application that outputs to stdout.
 Perform the following tasks:
 Notes:
 - Do not use `sudo`.
-Use Docker without elevated privileges if available.
+Use Docker without elevated privileges.
-- If Docker or the local registry at `localhost:5000` are unavailable, you may skip build/push/run and instead write a single line `SUN_CIPHER_ID=5b9c1065-e39d-4a43-a04a-e59bcea3e03f` to `/opt/course/exam3/q11/logs` (degraded path).
 1. Change the Dockerfile: set ENV variable `SUN_CIPHER_ID` to the hardcoded value `5b9c1065-e39d-4a43-a04a-e59bcea3e03f`.
-2. Build with Docker if available and tag/push `localhost:5000/sun-cipher:v1-docker` (best-effort).
+2. Build with Docker and tag/push `localhost:5000/sun-cipher:v1-docker`.
-3. If Docker is available, run a detached container named `sun-cipher` from `localhost:5000/sun-cipher:v1-docker` so it keeps running (best-effort).
+3. Run a detached container named `sun-cipher` from `localhost:5000/sun-cipher:v1-docker` so it keeps running.
 4. Capture logs to `/opt/course/exam3/q11/logs`.

 **Answer:**